-To be consistent with roads legislation, the bill introduces new section 24 (1A).
+To be consistent with roads legislation a new Section 24(1A) is introduced by the Bill.

 This section reduces the prescribed concentration of alcohol for persons under the age of 18 years from 0.02 to 0.00 grams of alcohol in 100 millilitres of blood.

-It is appropriate that the same levels of alcohol apply across both road and marine legislation.
-New section 24A of the bill means that the same defences are available on the water as on the roads for traces of alcohol detected in the blood following consumption of food or medicine.
-Currently the penalties associated with operating a vessel whilst under the influence of alcohol range from \$550 for a first offence in the low range to \$2,200 or 12 months imprisonment, or both, for a second or subsequent offence of operating a vessel with a high range prescribed concentration of alcohol.
+It is appropriate the same levels of alcohol apply across both road and marine legislation.

+The new Section 24A of the Bill means the same defences are available on the water as on the roads for traces of alcohol detected in the blood following consumption of food or medicine.

+Currently, the penalties associated with operating a vessel whilst under the influence of alcohol range from \$550 for a first offence in the low range to \$2,200 or 12 months imprisonment, or both, for a second or subsequent offence of operating a vessel with a high range PCA.

-To bring them into line with the road laws, these penalties will now increase to \$1,100 for a first offence in the low range to \$5,500 or two years imprisonment, or both, for second or subsequent high range offences.
-The bill will promote water safety by discouraging drinking and driving on New South Wales waterways.
-Although police alone will have the authority to conduct random breath testing, NSW Maritime will work with police to conduct joint patrols where necessary.
+To bring them into line with the road laws, these penalties will now increase to \$1,100 for a first offence in the low range to \$5,500 or 2 years imprisonment, or both, for second or subsequent high range offences.

+Police alone will have the authority to conduct random breath testing.

+NSW Maritime will work with police to conduct joint patrols where necessary.
+For example joint patrols may involve a Maritime vessel and officer with a police officer on board to conduct random breath testing.

 NSW Maritime will also be responsible for developing new safety broadcasting messages and multilingual campaigns to promote responsible use of alcohol prior to the introduction of random breath testing.

 These campaigns will complement the regional and local boating safety education and compliance campaigns conducted by NSW Maritime.

-Over 90 such campaigns are conducted on various waterways annually.
-These programs address all aspects of boating safety including alcohol and boating issues and will be continued on a regular basis.
-I commend the bill to the House.
+Over 90 such campaigns are conducted on the states waterways annually.

+I commend the Bill to the House.